-Customer service is crucial for retail businesses, retail wireless businesses, and the non-sales teams at automotive dealerships.
+Customer service is crucial for all businesses, but it’s also a tough job to work in at times.
+Here’s how to ensure you keep your customer service employees motivated.
 Employee engagement is also essential — according to Gallup, businesses with the best engagement are 21 percent more profitable, 17 percent more productive, and have 41 percent less absenteeism than those who struggle with it.

 Connecting these dots, however, isn’t always easy.
 Motivating customer service employees to do their best work can prove to be challenging.
 Here are six tips for better engaging workers to deliver excellence to customers and, in turn, your business.